-Grassland - Lowland dry acid grassland

-Grassland - Lowland meadows

-Grassland - Other lowland acid grassland

-Grassland - Other neutral grassland

-Grassland - Tall herb communities

-Grassland - Upland acid grassland

-Grassland - Upland calcareous grassland

-Grassland - Upland hay meadows

-Sparsely vegetated land - Calaminarian grassland

-Note Tall herb habitat that does not meet the definition of Annex 1 habitat 'Tall herb communities (H6430)' should be recorded as "Other neutral grassland"

-Condition Assessment Criteria 1 The appearance and composition of the vegetation closely matches characteristics of the specific grassland habitat type (see UKHab definition).
-Wildflowers, sedges and indicator species for the specific grassland habitat type are very clearly and easily visible throughout the sward.
+Condition Sheet: GR ASSLAND Habitat Type (medium, high & very high distinctiveness) UKHab Habitat Type(s) Grassland - Lowland calcareou Grassland - Lowland dry acid g Grassland - Lowland meadows Grassland - Other lowland acid Grassland - Other neutral gras Grassland - Tall herb commun Grassland - Upland acid grassl Grassland - Upland calcareous Grassland - Upland hay meado Sparsely vegetated land - Cala is grassland grassland d grassland sland ities and grassland ows minarian grassland Habitat Description See UKHab Note Tall herb habitat that does not meet the definition of Annex 1 habitat 'Tall herb communities Note Tall herb habitat that does not meet the definition of Annex 1 habitat 'Tall herb communities (H6430)' should be recorded as "Other neutral grassland" Condition Assessment Criteria 1 Note Tail nerb habitat that does not meet the definition of Annex 1 habitat Tail nerb communities 16430)' should be recorded as "Other neutral grassland" ondition Assessment Criteria 1 1 1 Wildflowers, sedges and indicator species for the specific grassland habitat type are very clearly and easily visible throughout the sward.
 2 Sward height is varied (at least 20% of the sward is less than 7 cm and at least 20 per cent is more than 7 cm) creating microclimates which provide opportunities for insects, birds and small mammals to live and breed.
 3 Cover of bare ground between 1% and 5%, including localised areas, for example, rabbit warrens.
 4 Cover of bracken less than 20% and cover of scrub (including bramble) less than 5%.
 5 There is an absence of invasive non-native species (as listed on Schedule 9 of WCA, 1981).
-Combined cover of undesirable species 1 and physical damage (such as excessive poaching, damage from machinery use or storage, damaging levels of access, or any other damaging management activities) accounts for less than 5% of total area.
+Combined cover of undesirable species and physical damage (such as excessive poaching, damage from machinery use or storage, damaging levels of access, or any other damaging management activities) accounts for less than 5% of total area.
 Condition Assessment Result Condition Assessment Score Passes 5 of 5 criteria Good (3) Passes 3 or 4 of 5 criteria Moderate (2) Passes 0, 1 or 2 of 5 criteria Poor (1) Notes